mietek/halcyon-website/pages/reference/index.md

 > Type:                | `0` or `1`
 > Command-line option: | `--ghc-rebuild`

-Forces rebuilding the GHC layer from scratch, which includes reinstalling GHC.
+Forces Halcyon to rebuild the [GHC layer](/guide/#ghc-layer) from scratch, which implies installing GHC again.

 Cabal layer options